Government of the 28th Dáil

-25th Government of Ireland

 Nomination of Taoiseach

-The members of the 28th Dáil first met on 26 June 1997.
+The 28th Dáil first met on 26 June 1997.
 In the debate on the nomination of Taoisech, both outgoing Taoiseach and Fine Gael leader John Bruton and Fianna Fáil leader Bertie Ahern were proposed.
 The vote on Bruton was defeated with 75 votes in favour to 87 against, while the vote on Ahern was approved by 85 to 78.
 Ahern was then appointed as Taoiseach by President Mary Robinson.

-Members of the Government
+Government ministers

 After his appointment by the president, Bertie Ahern proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.